GeodataTools/geodata/doc/mask/mask_workflow.md

 import numpy as np
 import logging
 logging.basicConfig(level=logging.INFO)
-show = geodata.Mask.show
+from geodata.mask import show

 import cartopy.io.shapereader as shpreader
 ```

 `import geodata` is required to use **geodata**, while launching a logger allows for detailed debugging via the console.

-On the other hand, `import numpy as np` and `show = geodata.Mask.show` are not required.
+On the other hand, `import numpy as np` and `from geodata.mask import show` are not required.
 They are only the dependency for this demo, and the jupyter notebook example.
-We defined the show method as the Mask.show class method so that it is simple to call this visualization method it with one word.
+You may also call the show method by "geodata.mask.show()".

 `import cartopy.io.shapereader as shpreader` will be needed if the shape data isn't downloaded in the LOADING SHAPES section.
 If this is the first time to use this workflow example, you would not have the province shape data, and this import is necessary.